SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/creating-sensors/index.md

 In order to create an Sensor, we first need to create an Sensor Type for that.

+Every sensor is created from a sensor type.
+For example, there could be many `temperature-sensors` labeled `tmpr-1, tmpr-2, ...` in a project, but all of those might be coming from the sensor type called `tmpr`.
+This is done to allow comparison among similar sensors belonging to the same sensor type.

 ## Creating a Sensor Type

 To create a Sensor Type, we first need to go to Sensor Types tab.